v.2 (see version history) called from A1-BeingHeard.php#A1_intro (to e_Choice.php#ButterflyEffect), and from A2-Content.php#A2-Intro.

 By limiting predictability, it is the probabilistic laws of nature that have made CHOICE a fundamental and inescapable requirement for life.
 Independently of the impact of chance, for us too it contributes significantly to our development of adaptability, viability, and sustainability.

-Digital technology mainlines the paradigm that 'hard determinism' is simple scientific truth, and with it a fatalism of inevitability.
-But despite the virulent verbal narcosis and sense of hopeless impotence that flows from its self-fulfilling prophecies, our behaviours remain EXPRESSIONS of choice, the roles we play subjective and variable, products of PERCEPTION as much as of fate.
-Especially now, what we tell ourselves is central to our future.
+Information technology has mainlined the paradigm of 'hard determinism' as simple scientific fact, and with it the fatalism of inevitability.
+But despite this virulent verbal narcosis, and the sense of hopeless impotence that flows from its self-fulfilling prophecies, our behaviours remain EXPRESSIONS of choice, the roles we play subjective and variable, products of PERCEPTION as much as of fate.
+What we tell ourselves, perhaps especially now, is central to our future.

 ... words are, of course, the most powerful drug used by mankind.
 Not only do words infect, egotize, narcotize, and paralyse, but they enter into and colour the minutest cells of the brain.